Customers of Saskatchewan Walmart warned of COVID-19 case on May 21

 Customers who were at the store at that time and who don't have symptoms are asked to self-monitor until June 5.

-The news release does not say where the visitor to the Walmart came from, and a spokesperson for the authority did not have the information immediately available on Sunday.
+The news release does not say where the visitor to the Walmart came from, and a spokesperson for the authority says it is not being released because it would identify the person.

 Checkpoints have been established in parts of northern Saskatchewan to restrict non-essential travel after outbreaks of COVID-19 were declared.